Maps

 Named the “land warmed by the sun” by the Indigenous Coast Salish peoples, Vancouver Island’s Cowichan comes alive at harvest time, kicking off with their Exhibition Fall Fair, and the annual Craft Cider Harvest Festival at Merridale Cider & Distillery, BC’s first craft distillery.

-Snuggle up in a Cowichan sweater, warm up with an orchard-side cider, then head next door to Unsworth Vineyard‘s farmhouse restaurant, one of 14 winery stops on the route between Mill Bay and Ladysmith.
+Snuggle up in a Cowichan sweater, warm up with an orchard-side cider, then head next door to Unsworth Vineyard‘s farmhouse restaurant, one of the winery stops on the route between Mill Bay and Ladysmith.

 The Cowichan boasts more than 700 farms, including Canada’s first tea farm in Duncan, Westholme Tea Company.
 The town is also home to one of BC’s biggest farmers markets, bursting with fall foods and local crafts.
 Walk off the seasonal tarts and Nanaimo bars—and take in the fall foliage—with a hike up nearby Maple Mountain.